GIScience/ohsome-quality-api/docs/api.md

     "report": {
       "metadata": {
         "name": "Minimal",
         "description": "This report shows the quality for two indicators: Mapping Saturation and Currentness.
-It's main function is to test the interactions between database, api and website. "
+It's main function is to test the interactions between database and api. "
       },
       "result": {
         "class_": 5,